“My eye affects my

-While teaching a Bible seminar in a small village, we met Raul, a 50-year old Amazonian, who traveled down-river to work in the coca trade.
+While teaching a Bible seminar in a small village, we met Raul, a 50-year old Amazonian, who traveled down river to work in the coca trade.
 He needed money fast.
-He knew he could work for the “narcos” (foreign drug traffickers) planting coca leaves, harvesting them, and carrying the big bundles to lab for processing and within a few months have all the money he needed.
-He left his own crops; he could buy food instead with the drug money.
+He knew he could work for the "narcos" (foreign drug traffickers) planting coca leaves, harvesting them, and carrying the big bundles to lab for processing and within a few months have all the money he needed.
+He left his own crops thinking that he could buy food instead with the drug money.

 Raul heard about us and attended the seminar one morning.
 He soaked up the Bible teaching and returned that evening for more.